Lowe leads Rays past Yankees 6-3 in series opener

 TRAINER’S ROOM

-Rays: LHP Jose Alvarado (left shoulder inflammation) saw a doctor in New York on Monday and will be shut down from throwing for at least 10-14 days. … RHP Charlie Morton (right shoulder inflammation) threw a “pretty intense” bullpen Tuesday, according to manager Kevin Cash.
+Rays: LHP Jose Alvarado (left shoulder inflammation) saw a doctor in New York on Monday and will be shut down from throwing for at least 10-14 days. … RHP Charlie Morton (right shoulder inflammation) threw a “pretty intense” bullpen Tuesday, according to Cash.
 The two-time All-Star will play catch Wednesday. … RHP Oliver Drake (right biceps tendinitis) is expected to begin a throwing program shortly. … LHP/DH Brendan McKay will have season-ending surgery on his left throwing shoulder Wednesday.

-Yankees: RF Aaron Judge (strained right calf) took batting practice and could be activated for Saturday’s showdown with the crosstown Mets, the first day the slugger is eligible to return. … C Kyle Higashioka (strained right oblique) continues to ramp up from a workload standpoint but is not expected back soon.
+Yankees: Judge (strained right calf) took batting practice and could be activated for Saturday’s showdown with the crosstown Mets, the first day the slugger is eligible to return. … C Kyle Higashioka (strained right oblique) continues to ramp up from a workload standpoint but is not expected back soon.

 UP NEXT